Underrated Snow-Season Destinations

 Whitewater Ski Resort, B.C.

-WhiteH2O regulars — who once excused the resort’s slow chairlifts as the only way to catch their breath before dropping in for another long run into the powder — had reason to raise their ski tips when this venerable area added a faster quad chair a few years ago.
+WhiteH2O regulars — who once excused the resort’s slow chairlifts as the only way to catch their breath before dropping in for another long run into the powder — had reason to raise their ski tips when the resort added a faster quad chair a few years ago.
 Located near Nelson, the grooviest mountain town in B.C., Whitewater carries a cultural cachet all its own, like the bestselling cookbook series that’s evolved from its casual day lodge dining.
 Back on the hill, you’ll find 40 annual feet of dry, fluffy reasons why Whitewater will never add snowmaking.

 Castle Mountain, Alberta